inconvergent/cl-grph/docs/GRPH.md

  ;
  ; GRPH names the structure-class #<STRUCTURE-CLASS GRPH:GRPH>:
  ;   Documentation:
- ;     create undirected graph instance with no spatial awareness.
+ ;     create a directed graph instance with no spatial awareness.
  ;
  ;     assuming the following graph, where all edges are undirected:
  ;